 - Jobs fairs, skills workshops and visits from industry representatives provide students with excellent career opportunities.

 Home and EU students tuition fee per year 2018/19*: £9,250

 International students tuition fee per year 2018/19**: £18,900

 The fee for the Year in Industry will be 20% of the tuition fee for that academic year.

 Other essential costs***: £120

-Costs incurred by students while on a Year in Industry / Business will vary depending on the nature and location of the placement.
+Costs incurred while on your year in industry will vary depending on the nature and location of your placement.
 For further information please contact the Department of Earth Sciences.